How to scrape Google Search with Python (Step-by-step guide)

 Understanding Google SERPs

 The Google Search Engine Result Page (SERP) is the page that shows the result of a search query.
-In the past, it was a static page, displaying only links to URLs in its index with content that matches the query.
+Previously, it was a static page, displaying only links to URLs in its index with content that matches the query.

 But today, Google Search results are more sophisticated, providing searchers with immediate answers displayed as featured snippets and AI overviews.